kyhau/docker-notebook/docker-dockerfile.md

    1. The command is run via the entrypoint. i.e., the actual thing that gets executed is `/bin/sh -c bash`.
       This allowed Docker to implement `RUN` quickly by relying on the shell's parser.

+1. `ARG` vs. `ENV`
+   1. `ENV` variables persisted into the built image; `ARG` variables are not.
+   1. `ARG` (build arguments) can be set to a default value inside of a Dockerfile, but also changed by providing a `–build-arg` argument when actually building an image.
+      Those values are not available after the image is built however.
+      A running container won't have access to an `ARG` variable value.
+   1. `ENV` values are available during the image build phase, but also after a container is launched from the image.
+       You can override `ENV` values which were set in a Dockerfile by providing environment variables in the command line or your docker-compose.yml file.

 1. Environment variables
    1. `${variable:-word}` indicates that if variable is set then the result will be that value.
 If variable is not set